fabrizioe/code-conventions/README.md

 ## Release Process

-Releases are fully automated:
+Releases are fully automated and only occur on the main branch:

-1. **Commit** to main branch with conventional commit message
+1. **Merge Pull Request** into main branch (from develop or feature branch)
 2. **CI Pipeline** validates all checks pass
 3. **Semantic Release** analyzes commits and determines version
-4. **GitHub Release** created with auto-generated notes
+4. **GitHub Release** created with auto-generated notes and semver tag
 5. **Container Images** tagged and published
 6. **Changelog** updated in repository

 No manual intervention required for releases!
+Develop branch is used for feature integration and does not trigger releases or tags.